Adewale1010/all-system_engineering-devops/0x05-processes_and_signals/README.md

 	    Displays Y U no love me?! when receiving a SIGINT signal Deletes the file /var/run/myscript.pid and terminates itself when receiving a SIGQUIT or SIGTERM signal

+10. Manage my process
+	Write a manage_my_process Bash script that:

+	    Indefinitely writes I am alive! to the file /tmp/my_process In between every I am alive! message, the program should pause for 2 seconds

+	Write Bash (init) script 101-manage_my_process that manages manage_my_process. (both files need to be pushed to git)